rvjc/free-mandelbrot/README.md

 Now imagine an infinite 2D universe created from a much simpler set of laws.
-The Mandelbrot Set (named after Benoit Mandelbrot) defines one such universe using an beautifully simple equation:
+The Mandelbrot Set (named after Benoit Mandelbrot) defines one such universe using a beautifully simple equation:

     Z -> Z * Z + C